ukadavid/task-management-app/README.md

 ## Conclusion

 The **Task Management App for Hospital Nurses** aims to simplify and streamline medication administration tasks for nurses, ensuring accurate and timely patient care within a hospital environment.
-The app's user-friendly interface, authentication and authorization layers, and real-time notifications contribute to improved medication management and overall patient safety.
+The app's user-friendly interface, authentication and authorization layers, and real-time notifications improve medication management and overall patient safety.

 Other documentations
 [Endpoints Documentation](./Task%20Management%20Project/Endpoints.md)